tmelton295/gameOfWar/README.md

 The secondary activity will use SQL or SQLite to keep track of and display the wins and losses for players of the game.
 There will be a preferences page of the app; this page will allow users to control aspects of the app, such as the names of players and the colors displayed by the app.
 A help page will explain the preferences page of the app as well as how to play the game.

+I have completed the main activity of the app and the secondary activity of the app.
+Using war.zip, you can use an emulator with android studio to run the app.